 Social startups are businesses that operate to enact change for good – and they’re sprouting up all over the APAC region.
-Hive Life gives you a rundown of six notable ‘profit-for-a-purpose’ businesses on our radar.
+Hive Life gives you a rundown of nine notable ‘profit-for-a-purpose’ businesses on our radar.

 ‘Profit for a purpose’ seems to be the ringing mission statement for many startups across the Asia Pacific these days.
 In everything from food to fashion to mental health, more entrepreneurs are looking to ground their businesses in roots that matter, whether it be for social or environmental good.
-Here are six social startups to keep an eye on in 2020.
+Here are nine social startups to keep an eye on in 2020.

 Bring Me Home (Australia)